WebexCC-SA/TroubleshootingSummit/docs/main/AI_Lab_Scripted_Mission5.md

 ***order_status***<span class="copy-static" title="Click to copy!" data-copy-text="order_status"><span class="copy"></span></span>
     ![Profiles](../graphics/Lab1_AI_Agent/6.43.gif)

-4. The fulfillment will go over the Handled output.
+4. The fulfillment activity will go out from the Handled output on your VirtualAgentV2 node.
 So in your Voice flow, remove the **Disconnect Contact** block and add **SetVariable block**.
 Connect Handled output to the SetVariable block.
     ![Profiles](../graphics/Lab1_AI_Agent/6.46.gif)

 5. In the next step, you will assign the flow variable **MetaData_Scripted_Agent**, which we created earlier, with the value of the MetaData from the **VirtualAgentV2** block.
 This will allow us to decrypt and review the MetaData from the **VirtualAgentV2** block, which could be useful for troubleshooting any issues with the fulfillment flow.</br>